janixpl/nvim-config/README.md

 nvim
 ```
-or better (this will require ssh keys configuration):
+or better (this will require ssh keys):

 ```
 rm -rf ~/.config/nvim